fredcoremusic/shopify-app-cli/docs/getting-started/install/index.md

 $ brew install shopify-cli
 ```

-### apt (Debian, Ubuntu)
+**RubyGems**

+See the RubyGems section below for further details.

+### Debian/Ubuntu Linux

+On Debian-based Linux systems, Shopify App CLI is available via the `apt` command _or_ RubyGems.

+**apt**

-You’ll need to install a downloaded .deb file with an explicit version number.
+You’ll need to install a downloaded `.deb` file with an explicit version number.
 Check the [releases page](https://github.com/Shopify/shopify-app-cli/releases) to make sure you install the latest package.

+1. Download the `.deb` file from the [releases page](https://github.com/Shopify/shopify-app-cli/releases)
+1. Install the downloaded file
 ```console
 $ sudo apt install shopify-cli-x.y.z.deb
 ```

-### yum (CentOS 8+, Fedora, Red Hat, SUSE)
+**RubyGems**

+See the RubyGems section below for further details.

+### CentOS 8+/Fedora/Red Hat/SUSE Linux

+On RPM-based Linux systems, Shopify App CLI is available via the `yum` command _or_ RubyGems.

+**yum**

-You’ll need to install a downloaded .rpm file with an explicit version number.
+You’ll need to install a downloaded `.rpm` file with an explicit version number.
 Check the [releases page](https://github.com/Shopify/shopify-app-cli/releases) to make sure you install the latest package.

+1. Download the `.rpm` file from the [releases page](https://github.com/Shopify/shopify-app-cli/releases)
+1. Install the downloaded file
 ```console
 $ sudo yum install shopify-cli-x.y.x.rpm
 ```

+**RubyGems**

+See the RubyGems section below for further details.

+### Windows 10

+On Windows 10 systems, Shopify App CLI is available via Ruby Gems - see below.

-### Ruby gem
+### Ruby Gem (all platforms)

 ```console
 $ gem install shopify-cli